 Summertime means plenty of opportunities for outdoor leisure, but time spent in the fresh air can become problematic when you add insects to the equation.

-When bug bites go beyond the pesky itch, it’s important to know what to look for and when it might be time to call a doctor.
+When those bugs bite, you can usually treat yourself at home, said Lucia.
+But when those bug bites go beyond the pesky itch, it’s important to know what to look for and when it might be time to seek care.

 The most common reaction to an insect sting is a local reaction, which has symptoms that do not extend beyond the bite site.
 Symptoms include: